nvegater/nvegater.me/content/posts/django-auth.md

      image = models.FileField(upload_to='images/')  # save the path to the image
  ```

-Users, validators, contenttypes etc... a lot of things come by default with django.
+Users, validators, contentTypes... a lot of things come by default with django.
-Lets go now to the database.

 ## Database